Information Age: 1969–1989: Invention of the internet, rise of home computers

 In 1984, the U.S. Census Bureau began collecting data on computer and Internet use in the United States; their first survey showed that 8.2% of all U.S. households owned a personal computer in 1984, and that households with children under the age of 18 were nearly twice as likely to own one at 15.3% (middle and upper middle class households were the most likely to own one, at 22.9%).
 By 1989, 15% of all U.S. households owned a computer, and nearly 30% of households with children under the age of 18 owned one.
 By the late 1980s, many businesses were dependent on computers and digital technology.

-Motorola created the first mobile phone, Motorola DynaTac, in 1983.
-However, this device used analog communication – digital cell phones were not sold commercially until 1991 when the 2G network started to be opened in Finland to accommodate the unexpected demand for cell phones that was becoming apparent in the late 1980s.
+Motorola created the first mobile phone, the Motorola DynaTac, in 1983.
+However, this device used analog communication – digital cell phones were not sold commercially until 1991, when the 2G network started to be opened in Finland to accommodate the unexpected demand for cell phones that was becoming apparent in the late 1980s.

 Compute! magazine predicted that CD-ROM would be the centerpiece of the revolution, with multiple household devices reading the discs.

 The first true digital camera was created in 1988, and the first were marketed in December 1989 in Japan and in 1990 in the United States.
 By the early 2000s, digital cameras had eclipsed traditional film in popularity.

-Digital ink and paint was also invented in the late 1980s.
-Disney's CAPS system (created 1988) was used for a scene in 1989's The Little Mermaid and for all their animation films between 1990's The Rescuers Down Under and 2004's Home on the Range.
+Digital ink and paint were also invented in the late 1980s.
+Disney's CAPS system (created in 1988) was used for a scene in 1989's The Little Mermaid and for all their animation films between 1990's The Rescuers Down Under and 2004's Home on the Range.